AidanTilgner/Ask-Mintlify/Readme.md

 #### The Backend

-An express app that uses [nlp.js](https://github.com/axa-group/nlp.js) to classify the intent of the user input.
+An express API that uses [nlp.js](https://github.com/axa-group/nlp.js) to classify the intent of the user input.
 The `data/corpus.json` file provides training data for each intent, as well as an endpoint to call if that intent is classified, in order to recieve context.
 The `routers/rag/index.ts` file defines the different endpoints, and what context should be sent back for one.
 In a future implementation, this would be a more complex retrieval system, possibly allowing for variables such as extracted entities to be sent in the form body.

 If an intent is classified with a reasonable confidence, then the context is retrieved from the endpoint, and the context is injected into the "user" prompt.
 The prompt is then sent to the LLM, and the response is returned to the frontend via socket.io, in order to display the real-time stream sent back from OpenAI.